Smith College-Spring 2009

 1) Read the Song of Songs.
 Which passages confuse or intrigue you?
 Is the book a unity or a series of discrete units?

-2) Read Egyptian Love Poetry excerpts pages 182-193 in Volume 2 of Ancient Egyptian Literature volume 2 by Miriam Lichteim, found at the front of the PACKET
+2) Read Egyptian Love Poetry excerpts pages 182-193 in Volume 2 of Ancient Egyptian Literature volume 2 by Miriam Lichteim, HANDOUT.

 March 25th Wisdom in the Psalms